liegeandlief/NeatSSG/README.md

 Do not use the ID `appRoot` on any elements as this is used on the container into which the React application is mounted.

+##Components

+File paths in components should relative to the `site` directory and should be prefixed with `§pathToSiteFromDomain§/`. e.g. if there is an image in `assets/images` then this should referenced as `§pathToSiteFromDomain§/assets/images/image.jpg`.
+At build time `§pathToSiteFromDomain§` will be replaced with the `pathToSiteFromDomain` as set in `build-config.js`.

 ##CSS

 Don't use `@import` statements in CSS files.

 File paths in CSS should relative to the `site` directory and should be prefixed with `§pathToSiteFromDomain§/`. e.g. if there is an image in `assets/images` then this should referenced as `§pathToSiteFromDomain§/assets/images/image.jpg`.
-At build time `§pathToSiteFromDomain§` will be replaced with the `pathToSiteFromDomain` as set in `config.js`.
+At build time `§pathToSiteFromDomain§` will be replaced with the `pathToSiteFromDomain` as set in `build-config.js`.

 When specifying the stylesheets used by a page they should be specified in the following order: